 2. Practice “C2” (Cooperation and Collaboration)

 Always collaborate with the experienced teachers.
-Teachers who are senior to you can give you good advices and even share to you their resources and teaching references.
-It might be tough finding an experienced one whom you’ll feel comfortable with but they are surely always around the corner waiting to be approached.
+Teachers who are senior to you can give you good pieces of advice and even share to you their resources and teaching references.
+It might be tough finding an experienced one whom you’ll feel comfortable with, but they are surely always around the corner waiting to be approached.

-If you don’t cooperate or collaborate, you might feel lonely when you need to launch a project or introduce a big activity to the school body.
-Make sure to seek advices or to suggest your ideas which you think can contribute to the success of each school’s activity or advocacy.
+If you don’t cooperate or collaborate, you might feel lonely when you need to launch a project or introduce a significant activity to the school body.
+Make sure to seek advice or to suggest your ideas which you think can contribute to the success of each school’s activity or advocacy.
 Good collaboration can help teachers achieve their common goal: to develop the students.

 3. Ask and Listen